 New Yorkers thrive on coffee, yet the good spots are, more often than not, somewhat off the beaten path.
-Dominated by international chains like Starbucks, Midtown is probably the hardest neighborhood in the city to find a decent cup, but that doesn’t mean you have to head off to the outer boroughs in order to get caffeinated.
+Dominated by chains like Starbucks, Midtown is probably the hardest neighborhood in the city to find a decent cup, but that doesn’t mean you have to head off to the outer boroughs in order to grab a coffee with the locals.

-Blue Spoon also serves up delicious, freshly-baked Balthazar chocolate chip cookies and hot-pressed panini sandwiches, perfect for an outdoor lunch on the nearby Elevated Acre, especially convenient if locals have packed out the spot’s few tables and bar stools.
+Blue Spoon also serves delicious, freshly-baked Balthazar chocolate chip cookies and hot-pressed panini sandwiches, perfect for an outdoor lunch on the nearby Elevated Acre, which is especially convenient if locals have packed out the cafe’s few tables and bar stools.

-After you eat, take a self-guided art walk of Lower Manhattan (check the Financial District art walk article), with three, free mid-to-late century sculptures by Keith Haring, Jean Dubuffet and Isamu Noguchi.
+After you eat, take a self-guided art walk of Lower Manhattan (check the Financial District art walk article), with three mid-to-late century sculptures by Keith Haring, Jean Dubuffet and Isamu Noguchi.